How to request a GPU for your job

 Whilst GPU tasks can simply be submitted to the cuda.q queue fsl_sub also provides helper options which can automatically select a GPU queue and select the appropriate CUDA toolkit for you.

 If we were to have different hardware capabilities on GPUs (we don't at FMRIB) then it can also select specific card types.
 The options of interest all begin --coprocessor:

 - -c|--coprocessor <coprocessor name>: This selects the coprocessor with the given name (see fsl_sub --help for details of available coprocessors)

 - --coprocessor_multi <number>: This allows you to request multiple GPUs.
 On the FMRIB cluster you can select no more than two GPUs.
 You will automatically be given a two-slot openmp parallel environment

-- --coprocessor_class <class>: This would allow you to select which GPU hardware model you require, see fsl_sub --help for details
+- --coprocessor_class <class>: (Not relevant at FMRIB) This would allow you to select which GPU hardware model you require, e.g. V for Volta cards

 - --coprocessor_class_strict: If a class is requested you will normally be allocated a card at least as capable as the model requested.
 By adding this option you ensure that you only get the GPU model you asked for

 - --coprocessor_toolkit <toolkit version>: This allows you to select the API toolkit your sofware needs.
 This will automatically make available the requested CUDA libraries where these haven't been compiled into the software